 Presentations Each illustrated presentation lasts approximately 45-60 minutes, with time for questions, and are delivered as PowerPoint slide shows, accompanied by expert commentary.
 They can be shortened on request.
 We can also modify the content of a presentation, if listeners have a particular interest in one or two locations.

-PLEASE NOTE: We ask for a donation of £50 to FONFA funds and a contribution to the speaker’s mileage costs, from organisations requesting presentations.
-These donations are currently the main source of the FONFA Charity’s income and are much appreciated.
+PLEASE NOTE: We ask for a minimum donation of £75 to FONFA funds and a contribution to the speaker’s mileage costs, from organisations requesting presentations.
+We have no Government or Local grants, no Lottery funding or legacy income.
+We rely wholly on these donations and the Museum visit footfall donations as the ONLY sources of the FONFA Charity’s income, which are much appreciated.

 In addition, we can recommend a speaker on the following specialist topics, covering the period leading up to the First World War and between the Wars, and the immediate post-WWII period: